kubernetes/website/content/en/docs/concepts/storage/volumes.md

 {{< feature-state for_k8s_version="v1.28" state="deprecated" >}}

 {{< note >}}
-The Kubernetes project recommends to use [CephFS CSI](https://github.com/ceph/ceph-csi) out-of-tree driver instead.
+The Kubernetes project suggests that you use the [CephFS CSI](https://github.com/ceph/ceph-csi) third party storage driver instead.
 {{< /note >}}

 A `cephfs` volume allows an existing CephFS volume to be